 Anointed Feet

-Like new wine bursting old wineskins, the Gospel-bearing feet of the Savior bursts the cramped shoes of the old Adam.
+Like new wine bursting old wineskins, the Gospel-bearing feet of the Savior outgrew the cramped shoes of the old Adam.
 Anointed by the Spirit on the mystic mountain, the feet of the Beloved carry the Lover’s message to the ends of the earth (Isaiah 52:7; Romans 10:15).

 How beautiful are your feet in sandals,